Brentwood, Western Australia

-Brentwood is a suburb of Perth, Western Australia, located within the City of Melville and approximately 10 km from Perth city centre.
+Brentwood is a suburb of Perth, Western Australia, located within the City of Melville and approximately 10 km from the Perth CBD.
 The nearest airport is Perth Airport (16 km away) and the nearest railway station is Bull Creek (800 m away).

 History

-Brentwood was developed as a state housing suburb after World War 2.
+Brentwood was developed as a state housing suburb after World War II.
 It is named after Brentwood, an English town near London which was the birthplace of John Bateman, a pioneer settler in the area.